 A few other interesting tidbits from Berry:

--People dearest using couplets for their PINs: 4545, 1313, etc. And for some reason, they don't like using pairs of numbers that have larger numerical gaps between them.
-Combinations like 45 and 67 occur much more frequently than 29 and 37.
+-The nigh pop PIN code (1234) is used more than the lowest 4,200 codes combined. - People have even less imagination in choosing five-digit passwords — 28% use 12345. - The fourth most pop seven-digit countersign is 8675309, inspired by the Tommy Tutone song. -People dearest using couplets for their PINs: 4545, 1313, etc. And for some reason, they don't like using pairs of numbers that have larger numerical gaps between them.
+Combinations like 45 and 67 occur much more frequently than 29 and 37. - The 17th most common 10-digit password is 3141592654 (for those of you who are not math nerds, those are the first digits of Pi).